United Kingdom anti-immigration protests (2025–present): Use of hotels to house asylum seekers

 The government of the United Kingdom is legally obliged to provide accommodation for asylum seekers who would otherwise be homeless until their applications have been considered.
 Prior to the COVID-19 pandemic, hotels were only for temporary "contingency" use, with the government instead paying private contractors to rent apartments or houses.
 During the lockdowns, the eviction of asylum seekers whose cases had been decided on was paused to prevent them from becoming homeless and they were moved into empty hotels in order to comply with social distancing measures; this decision was described as a "temporary measure" by the Conservative government under Boris Johnson.

 However, what began as a temporary measure has become a long-term arrangement, with many of these facilities effectively ceasing to operate as commercial hotels.
 Hotels were often closed to other guests at short notice, with reports of weddings and other events being cancelled.
 The buildings are no longer open to paying guests and instead function as institutional accommodation centres, typically housing hundreds of asylum seekers on long-term contracts with the Home Office.
 At the height of hotel use under the Conservative government, in June 2023, 51,000 asylum seekers were housed in more than 400 hotels across the UK, costing the Home Office a day.
 Recent actions to add bedspaces include maximising capacity by requiring asylum seekers to share hotel rooms, with limited access to cooking facilities.
 Many asylum seekers remain in these facilities for months or years whilst their claims are processed, far exceeding the original "temporary" designation.
+In the year to June 2025, a record 111,084 people applied for asylum in the UK, with fewer than a third of applicants being housed in temporary hotel accommodation.

 Living conditions in these facilities have been subject to extensive criticism from refugee advocacy groups and parliamentary committees, with reports describing substandard and overcrowded accommodation, malnutrition due to inadequate provisions, and rats all commonplace.
 Inspection reports have documented hotels with poor record keeping, inadequate security, and facilities lacking basic amenities such as cooking areas and outside space for children.
 Residents typically receive per week to cover all living costs outside of accommodation, significantly below the standard Universal Credit allowance, and are prohibited from working whilst their claims are pending.
 The concentration of large numbers of asylum seekers in these former hotels has led to tensions in some local communities, with local residents rarely being informed of the use of a hotel in advance, creating what has been described as a "damaging sense of community powerlessness".